 Function as child to the rescue

 Have you ever heard about a <rte-code>function as child<rte-code>/render prop pattern?
 Basically, a <rte-code>Function as Child Component<rte-code> is a component that accepts a function as its child (or as some other prop) and passes some data through arguments of this function.
 If you want more details I’d recommend a nice talk by Michael Jackson:

 Which problem does it solve?
 Accessing form data.
 It gives you similar power to a Higher-Order Component but it doesn’t require you to wrap anything and to create new components just to pass the required data into it.
 We can use it inside our existing form and pass form data from state as a regular prop.
 Just like this:

 We created a simple <rte-code>Form<rte-code> component which accepts <rte-code>rules<rte-code>, <rte-code>fields<rte-code> and <rte-code>onChange<rte-code> props. <rte-code>rules<rte-code> is an object with field name as the key and a validation function as the value. fields is a similar object but as values we use the data from the form inputs. <rte-code>onChange<rte-code> is just a simple callback.
 All the important things like <rte-code>errors<rte-code> and the <rte-code>validate<rte-code> function are exposed to the rest of the form via the arguments of the child function.

 This is our implementation:

 and a live example if you want to play with it a little:

 We know this is not the best solution (especially in case of performance) but it is the best which meets our requirements and allow us to introduce validation easy and fast.

-It wasn’t an easy process to find the best solution, but such is life.
+It wasn’t an easy process to find the best solution but well, it never is!
 The world with clear and with beautiful code, projects without changing requirements simply does not exist.
 The only thing we can do is continuously learn and try to use this knowledge in our projects.
-Don’t be afraid of using some new code patterns and not obvious solutions, just be careful!
+Don’t be afraid of using some new code patterns and not obvious solutions, just be careful.